-A key aspect of her commitment and leadership is creating and maintaining a vision that allows for opportunities and long-term growth.
-Her leadership has been instrumental in influencing the outcomes of her organizational unit.
-While serving in the role of Director of Admissions and Recruitment, she was instrumental in the development and implementation of holistic admissions to promote diversity and inclusion in the physician assistant program.
-Additionally, while serving in the role of Director of Accreditation, she created and established a foundational structure that was essential for the implementation of a systematic evaluation review process of program outcomes.
+A key aspect of her commitment and leadership is creating and maintaining a vision that inspires others and creates opportunities that contribute to long-term growth.
+Her leadership has been instrumental impactful on the outcomes of her organizational unit.
+While serving as Director of Admissions and Recruitment, she was instrumental in facilitating the development and design of the holistic admissions process, which has resulted in improved recruitment and retention strategies and efforts.
+Additionally, while serving in the role of Director of Accreditation, her knowledge and expertise effectively led and established a foundational structure that was essential for the implementation of a systematic evaluation review process of program outcomes.

-Dr. Collett received her bachelor of science, master of science, and doctor of philosophy, all from the University of Kentucky.
-She has more than 15 years of clinical experience in family medicine, and she has a specific interest in women’s health.
-Her research interest is in the area of health and healthcare disparities, with a focus in the areas of clinical integration of genomics and diversity in precision medicine.
+Dr. Collett received her Bachelor of Science, Master of Science, and Doctor of Philosophy, all from the University of Kentucky.
+She has more than 18 years of clinical experience in family medicine, and she has a specific interest in women’s health.
+Her research interest is in health and healthcare disparities, with a focus on the areas of clinical integration of genomics and diversity in precision medicine.